Beef and bacon hash for brunch (photo courtesy Lodge Manufacturing).

 A kitchen’s worth of Lodge cast-iron cookware.
 Photo courtesy Williams-Sonoma.

 One of our family’s favorite Sunday brunch recipes was corned beef hash with poached eggs.
 Mom always made her hash in a large cast-iron skillet (and the corned beef in a pressure cooker).
+A hot cast-iron skillet adds a crispy crust to the hash.

 We never heard the words “beef hash,” much less “beef-bacon hash.”